 Each moment, from the first to the last, is a fresh memory.
 Even now, I can feel the heat of city summer on my way home from class, its relentless beat against the pavement, the stick against my skin and the sudden cool, stepping into a subway car.
 I can see the swell of umbrellas, rise and fall, as I step out for lunch, the rain pouring unceasingly as people flock for shelter beneath side-shop awnings.
 I can smell autumn sneaking in with the wind, crisp leaves and crisper pages, the turning of the chapter of an unfolding story, racing along the subway tracks.

 In one moment, I am on the Brooklyn Bridge at sunrise, on one side of me, the fading moon, and on the other, the rising sun.
 I am on the steps of the MET late at night, lost in thoughts too large for the walls of my city-sized apartment.
 I am in Piccolo café, following Jean Valjean through winding Paris alleyways, and on a bench in Central Park, alongside Jane Eyre, wandering misty moors.
 In an instant, I am falling asleep to the blare of Gotham sirens, and waking, to the sound of snow pattering against the window.
-It is Christmas Day and we are exploring empty streets, making our way to that bridge in the park, overlooking that frozen pond — the distant sound of violins hanging over us like wisteria, lacing through the trees.
+It is Christmas Day and I am exploring empty streets, making my way to that bridge in the park, overlooking that frozen pond — the distant sound of violins hanging over me like wisteria, lacing through the trees.

 Toward the end of my time in New York, I would grab my jacket and head out the door to, for the final times, immerse myself in a city which had become familiar the way the face of a stranger becomes a face you don’t remember ever not knowing.
 Pick a train, any train.
 Pick a stop to get off.
 Find a bookstore for exploring.
 A café for writing.
 A pause in the bustle to remind you: every moment that you are alive is a chance to learn exactly what living means.